rezizter/docs/redalert_2_ubuntu.md

 ## Introduction

-I play Red Alert 2, and have been strugglin g to get it working on recent versions of wine.
+I play Red Alert 2, and have been struggling to get it working on recent versions of wine.
 I use a modified version of openra to play, which I found was great at giving me the added bonus of a "remastered" feel to the game.

 ![image](./img/ra2_ubuntu.png){: style="width:150:px"}